Excavator insurance

 Enter your ZIP code below to view quotes for the Cheapest Business Insurance Rates.

 So, that’s a lot of risks and damages to account for.
-In such a specific context as excavation contracts and jobs, it can seem like a lot of different insurance coverages will be necessary for the policy.
-However, the essential insurance that an excavation contractor can have are the most common type of commercial insurance.
-Liability insurance is the most important thing when it comes to this coverage, as you are about to read and find out.
+In such a specific context as excavation contracts and jobs, many different insurance coverages will be necessary for the policy.
+However, the essential insurance that an excavation contractor can have is the most common type of commercial insurance.
+Liability insurance is the most critical aspect of this coverage, as you are about to read and find out.

 Workers compensation insurance

-The most important insurance coverages tend to be the ones that are required by law.
-Businesses aren’t required to carry much, but workers’ compensation will always be mandatory.
-As previously mentioned, workers and operators at excavation sites tend to be the most at risk.
-When working on something like a foundation, grating, trenching, and Levees, there’s literally nowhere to go but down.
-All fall risks are at least tripled for workers, but that’s the very least of the risks.
+The most crucial insurance coverages are those required by law.
+Businesses aren’t required to carry much, but workers' compensation will always be mandatory.
+Workers and operators at excavation sites tend to be the most at risk.
+There’s nowhere to go but down when working on something like a foundation, grating, trenching, and Levees.
+All fall risks are at least tripled for workers, but that’s the very least of the dangers.

-As usual, lost wages, disability, and death benefits are included in excavator workers’ compensation.
-Any legal fees are also covered if a lawsuit is pursued by an employee.
-Employees’ lost wages if recovery after a work-sustained injury is required are also included in workers’ compensation.
+As usual, lost wages, disability, and death benefits are included in excavator workers' compensation.
+Any legal fees are also covered if an employee pursues a lawsuit.
+Employees' lost wages if recovery after a work-sustained injury is required are also included in workers' compensation.

 General liability insurance

-Liability is the most important thing for contractors’ insurance policies because they really are liable for anything that can happen to anyone on account of the service they are providing.
+Liability coverage is essential for contractors' insurance policies because they are liable for anything that can happen to anyone because of their service.

-For excavators, there are several types of liability insurance coverages that they will need.
+For excavators, they will need several types of liability insurance coverage.
 Of course, there is a general liability that accounts for damages, injuries, and lawsuits from third parties.
 It also especially helps when a contracting company unintentionally causes property damage while working.

-The essential liability insurance for excavators is professional liability insurance.
+General liability insurance is essential for excavators.
 The whole reason for digging in the first place is to complete a hired job.

-If a mistake or error is made, then the contracting company is liable for the ensuing damages; they may also get sued in the process.
+If a mistake or error is made, the contracting company is liable for the ensuing damages; they may also get sued.
 Professional liability, or errors and omissions, insurance covers financial loss and legal fees in these cases.
-This can also be in the event that the job isn’t done on the projected time and negligence accusations.
+This can also be if the job needs to be done within the projected time and there are negligence accusations.

 Equipment and tools insurance coverage

-Machines like excavators and diggers may look like vehicles, but they are defined as equipment by insurance companies despite their limited driveability.
+Machines like excavators and diggers may look like vehicles.
+However, insurance companies define them as equipment despite their limited driveability.
 Anything with an attached shovel, crane, or drill is labeled as such.
-This is a good thing because excavation machines can be insured alongside building tools and supplies with equipment and tools insurance specially designed for contractors.
-A job is as just as good as the tools that get it done, after all.
+This is good because excavation machines can be insured alongside building tools and supplies, equipment, and tools insurance specially designed for contractors.
+After all, a job is as good as the tools that get it done.

 Any damage and theft of some tools and equipment from the work site are covered.
-If something as major as an excavator were to break down or get damaged, repairs and even replacements can severely break a budget and set a project back.
-Similarly, a contracting company can lose money with each passing day without an essential machine or equipment.
+If something as significant as an excavator were to break down or get damaged, repairs and even replacements can severely break a budget and set a project back.
+Similarly, a contracting company can only lose money daily with an essential machine or equipment.

-That’s why a BOP (business owner’s policy) is another great way to cover equipment while also including liability coverage and business interruption insurance –which insures the contracting company for any lost income as a result of not being able to work for a period of time.
+That’s why a BOP (business owner’s policy) is another excellent way to cover equipment while including liability coverage and business interruption insurance –which insures the contracting company of any lost income due to being unable to work for some time.

 Inland marine insurance

-This is another type of insurance that contractors in all areas of construction should include on their policies as well.
+This is another type of insurance that contractors in all construction areas should include in their policies.
 Since equipment like excavators can’t be driven to work sites, they are usually transported by flatbeds.
-Inland marine insurance is a must-have when it comes to any damage or accident that occurs while it, along with everything else used for the excavation job, is in transit.
-This can be the case whether or not the contracting company moves its own equipment.
+Inland marine insurance is a must-have for any damage or accident while it and everything else used for the excavation job are in transit.
+This can be the case whether or not the contracting company moves its equipment.

-Special inland marine insurance also exists that will protect any structures and materials produced as a result of an excavation job.
-This, however, can be a big what-if depending on the project in question since excavation jobs aren’t as much building as they are making room for building to take place.
-Always check the scope of the job to be sure whether or not such insurance would be needed.
+Special inland marine insurance will protect any structures and materials produced due to an excavation job.
+This, however, can be a big what-if depending on the project in question since excavation jobs are fewer buildings than they are, making room for buildings to take place.
+Always check the job scope to be sure whether or not such insurance would be needed.

 Additional Insurance for excavators

-The aforementioned types of insurance cover excavators when it comes to the most common damages and risks they face.
-But insurance is rarely a one-size-fits-all deal, and some additional coverage may be required for some excavating jobs.
-Whether or not your specific excavating job will need the following types of insurance is an entirely personal matter.
+Insurance is rarely a one-size-fits-all deal, and additional coverage may be required for excavating jobs.
+Whether or not your specific excavating job needs the following types of insurance is entirely personal.

 Commercial auto insurance

-If contracting companies that specialize in excavating have their own vehicle or fleet of vehicles for transporting equipment and materials to the work site, it will fall on them to get the proper auto insurance for them, and that would be commercial car insurance.
-Since they are used for business, car insurance that recognizes them as such will be required by the state.
+Suppose contracting companies specializing in excavating have their vehicle or fleet for transporting equipment and materials to the work site.
+In that case, getting the proper auto and commercial car insurance will fall on them.
+Since they are used for business, the state will require car insurance that recognizes them as such.

-Aside from basic liability coverage, you will be able to choose additional coverage like collision and comprehensive insurance.
+Aside from basic liability coverage, you can choose additional coverage like collision and comprehensive insurance.
 Again, machines like excavators will not require auto insurance since they are not driven on the road and are not considered vehicles.

 Commercial property insurance

-There isn’t much need for property insurance at an excavation site since there isn’t usually a structure or actual property to insure yet.
-However, some cases where an excavation is done on public land may need property insurance from the contracting company.
+There is little need for property insurance at an excavation site since there isn’t usually a structure or actual property to insure yet.
+However, in some cases, an excavation on public land may need property insurance from the contracting company.

 Some excavation contractors may already have property insurance on their policies if they elected for a BOP.
-Still, this insurance never hurts to think about if the company has a stake in the land or project.
+Still, this insurance always helps to consider whether the company has a stake in the land or project.

 How much does Excavator insurance cost?